JaabirAdekunle-Jimoh/RockbusterStealth_SQL/README.md

 This is about how Rockbuster Stealth management can use existing movie licenses to launch an online video rental service in order to stay competitive.

+## Key Questions and Objectives
+The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their company strategy.
-## Here are the main questions they’d like to answer:
+Here are the main questions they’d like to answer:

 ● Which movies contributed the most/least to revenue gain?
 [Tableau link](https://public.tableau.com/views/TopTenMoviesbyRevenue/Sheet2?:language=en-US&:display_count=n&:origin=viz_share_link)